 Understanding Marijuana Laws in Florida

 At the time of this writing, marijuana is still illegal under Federal Law.
 However, recent changes at the state level have legalized the use and possession of medical marijuana so long as a person has obtained a Medical Marijuana Use Authorization.
 Further, in some Florida cities, possession of small amounts of marijuana has been decriminalized and will result in a payable citation rather than an arrest.
-This muddies the waters a bit in regard to understanding the law, as there may be different rules in different areas.
+This muddies the waters a bit regarding understanding the law, as there may be different rules in different areas.
 However, there are a few important things to understand if you are arrested or questioned due to marijuana possession or use.
-In this brief article, a criminal defense attorney in St. Petersburg with Russo, Pelletier & Sullivan shares what you need to know about marijuana laws in Florida.
+In this brief article, a criminal defense attorney in St. Petersburg with The Law Offices of Marc N. Pelletier shares what you need to know about marijuana laws in Florida.

 When Is Marijuana Legal in Florida?